-North Korean defector sues in Japan, alleging rights abuses
+North Korean defectors sue in Japan, alleging rights abuses

 - Lone holdout on Manafort jury blocked conviction on all counts, juror says

+“Hardly anyone knows what happened,” Kawasaki told The Associated Press on Friday in an interview at a Tokyo coffee shop.
+“Everyone is stunned to hear it.”

-Kawasaki told The Associated Press on Friday she is determined to keep telling her story to send the message Koreans living abroad must unite in a first step toward reunification.
+Kawasaki is determined to keep telling her story to send the message Koreans living abroad must unite in a first step toward reunification.

+Kawasaki was born in the ancient Japanese capital of Kyoto, the eldest daughter of a Korean laborer.

+In the years before and during World War II, imperialist Japan colonized Korea and brought Koreans, many forcibly, to work in Japan.
+About 450,000 ethnic Koreans live in Japan, including third- and fourth-generation descendants of those laborers.